AnonymousArticle1/TP_MCTS/README.md

 TP-MCTS algorithm combines the well-known Monte Carlo Tree Search (MCTS) algorithm (Coulom 2006) with ideas from classical temporal planning.
-Specifically, the nodes of the tree developed by TP-MCTS contains state or both a state and a Simple Temporal Network (STN) (Dechter, Meiri, and Pearl 1991), which represents the various temporal constraints the plan must satisfy and comes with efficient consistency checking and solution generation algorithms.
+Specifically, the nodes of the tree developed by TP-MCTS contains state or both an action and a Simple Temporal Network (STN) (Dechter, Meiri, and Pearl 1991), which represents the various temporal constraints the plan must satisfy and comes with efficient consistency checking and solution generation algorithms.

 ## domains